SMByC/AcATaMa/docs/README.md

 In the `simple random sampling`, every points (each x, y coordinates combination) has an equal chance of being selected.
 The size sample (number of points) that you define (Field: *"Number of samples"*), will be created pick randomly coordinates into the area of the thematic map, without taking into account the class or category to which it belongs.
 You can restrain the sites where the points will be crated with the follow options:

-* Indicating the value in the thematic raster of the No Data pixels (Tab: *"Thematic"*), AcATaMa will not generate point on these pixels
+* Indicating the value in the thematic map of the No Data pixels (Tab: *"Thematic"*), AcATaMa will not generate point on these pixels
-* Selecting the classes in the thematic raster.
+* Selecting the classes in the thematic map.
 If you define some classes in the: *"Tab Sampling / Simple Random Sampling / Sampling in categorical raster"* (Field: "Set pixel values") AcATaMa only will create points into the pixels that belongs to these classes

 <img src="img/2a.png" width="90%">